Animal and Plant Health Inspection Service, USDA.

 Increased reliance on user fee funding means that APHIS would more fully meet its statutory mandate to prescribe and collect cost-based fees for providing AQI services, including maintaining a reasonable reserve.
 It also means that appropriated funds that would be used to pay for AQI services under the existing user fee schedule may be available for other Federal uses.
 We are unable to determine how those appropriated funds that would no longer be used to pay for AQI services under the proposed rule may be otherwise used.
 We expect that the proposed increase in user fee funding and the decrease in appropriated funding would have small distributional effects that may be largely offsetting.

 Firms most likely to be impacted by this rule are transportation businesses within the truck, rail, sea, and air cargo sectors that import goods into the United States.
-While the Small Business Administration has set guidelines for the definition of small businesses within each of those sectors, the size data do not distinguish between transportation firms that operate internationally and those firms that only operate within the United States.
+While the Small Business Administration has set guidelines for the definition of small businesses within each of those sectors, the size data do not distinguish between transportation firms that operate internationally and those firms that only Start Printed Page 22907operate within the United States.
 However, the effects of the proposed rule on firms within the transportation sector are expected to be limited, regardless of firm size.
 In addition, at least some portion of increased user fees may be passed on to consumers.

 We invite public comment on the proposed rule, including comments on the expected impacts for small entities and how the proposed rule may be modified to reduce the burden for small entities consistent with the rule's objectives.
 Any comment suggesting changes to the proposed rule should be accompanied by supporting evidence and an explanation of why the changes should be considered and supporting evidence.